Jaws (James Bond): Creation

-The character was inspired by Ian Fleming's description of a hoodlum named Sol "Horror" Horowitz in his novel The Spy Who Loved Me.
+Played by Richard Kiel, the character of Jaws was inspired by Ian Fleming's description of a hoodlum named Sol "Horror" Horowitz in his novel The Spy Who Loved Me.
 When Horror speaks, he reveals steel-capped teeth.
-The initial script of The Spy Who Loved Me concluded with Jaws being killed by the shark, but after a rough test screening, Jaws was so well-liked that the scene was changed to have him survive.
-In the storyboard of the sequence from Moonraker (1979), Jaws appeared with an Emilio Largo-style eyepatch, and a mustache, neither of which were seen in the films.
+The initial script of The Spy Who Loved Me concluded with Jaws being killed by the shark but, after a rough test screening, Jaws was so well-liked that the scene was changed to have him survive.
+In the storyboard of the sequence from Moonraker (1979), Jaws appeared with an Emilio Largo-style eyepatch, and a moustache, neither of which were seen in the films.

 The character's teeth play a prominent role in the films.
 Albert R. Broccoli is credited with adding steel teeth to the character for The Spy Who Loved Me.
-Katharina Kubrick Hobbs designed the teeth as cog-like in shape, as he felt that pointed teeth could have injured Kiel.
+Katharina Kubrick Hobbs designed the teeth as cog-like in shape, as she felt that pointed teeth could have injured Kiel.
 Broccoli originally hired John Chambers to make the teeth; however, these were not used, as they did not meet Broccoli's standards.
 Broccoli then sent Kiel to Peter Thomas, a dental technician who worked near Pinewood Studios, to construct the appliances.
 Kiel stated the props were uncomfortable for him and he could only wear them for less than one minute before gagging.
 After shooting a scene, the teeth were placed in a plastic container with cotton wool in the bottom of it and the teeth were rinsed with mouthwash before drying for use in the next scene.
 After the James Bond films, the teeth were taken to an unknown location.
 In 2002, the teeth were displayed as part of an exhibition at Science Museum, London to commemorate the 40th anniversary of the release of Dr. No.